NBA Rumors: Warriors Could Get Myles Turner In Three-Way Trade With Pacers & Hawks, Per ‘Bleacher Report’

-In a trade idea explored on Bleacher Report‘s latest mock draft, the publication suggested that the Golden State Warriors could acquire center Myles Turner from the Indiana Pacers in a three-way deal also involving the Atlanta Hawks.
+In a trade idea explored on Bleacher Report‘s latest mock draft, the publication suggested the Golden State Warriors could acquire center Myles Turner from the Indiana Pacers in a three-way deal also involving the Atlanta Hawks.

-According to the outlet’s Jonathan Wasserman, the hypothetical deal would be contingent on Illawarra Hawks guard LaMelo Ball getting picked first overall by the Minnesota Timberwolves in the 2020 NBA Draft, as that would leave Anthony Edwards as the likely No. 2 choice.
+According to the outlet’s Jonathan Wasserman, the hypothetical deal would be contingent on Hawks guard LaMelo Ball getting picked first overall by the Minnesota Timberwolves in the 2020 NBA Draft, as that would leave Anthony Edwards as the likely No. 2 choice.

 But with the Pacers possibly in need of another “explosive scoring wing” due to the uncertainty regarding Victor Oladipo’s health, Wasserman explained that Indiana could benefit by trading up to No. 2 and targeting the former Georgia Bulldogs star.

 In addition to the Pacers getting the second pick and Turner going to the Warriors, the recommended move would send the Hawks’ No. 6 selection to Golden State, with Atlanta receiving Warriors wingman Andrew Wiggins and Minnesota’s top-three-protected first-round pick in the 2021 draft.